esoftsystems/sysapps-chatbot/README.md

 #### Chat with your data

 [More information about Azure OpenAI on your data](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/use-your-data)

+If you need to scope retrievals to a specific project, add `PROJECT_ID` to your `.env`.
+The app will include this value as a filter for supported index and vector data sources.
+Use `PROJECT_FIELD` to align the filter with the column or metadata key stored in your data.

 #### Chat with your data using Azure Cognitive Search